Barton (surname)

-The surname name is also common in Germany, Poland, and other countries in the Slavic cultural sphere.
+The surname name is also common in Germany, the Czech Republic (as Bartoň), Poland (as Bartoń or Barton) and other countries in the Slavic cultural sphere.
 In the vast majority of cases, it is also a short form of the name Bartholomew, originally a name borne by one of the apostles which became a popular forename in Europe in the Middle Ages.

-In Western France, the name may derive from the commune of Barenton.
+In France, the name may derive from the commune of Barenton.